 The large touch screens on phones and tablets aren't very useful for touch typing because they are completely flat, with no edges on the on-screen controls to provide tactile feedback to the thumbs.
 For example, it's difficult to dial a number on an iPhone without looking.
 Traditionally, people who send a lot of text messages have tended to choose devices with a smaller screen and a miniature physical keyboard, such as BlackBerry products, or a keyboard that slides out, such as the original Motorola Droid.
 But these devices have fallen out of style as of 2014, and typing on completely flat on-screen keys that are much narrower than a finger isn't so easy.
 Devices that rely on an on-screen keyboard have had to incorporate sophisticated spell-checking software to overcome the limitations of rapid hunt and peck.
 Some have tried external clip-on Bluetooth keyboards, but Bluetooth runs down a phone's battery faster.

 Since the decline of the text adventure in the late 1980s, few games require actual typing per se apart from the in-game chat in online multiplayer games.
 But the distinction between hunt-and-peck and touch typing still applies to games, as some video game genres are inherently more amenable to one method or the other.
+Anything that works well with a mouse or trackball will probably work well with a touch screen.
 For example, first-person shooters work better with a mouse because the player is aiming at targets at arbitrary places on screen.
-Strategy games with dozens of units need hunt-and-peck because the player is quickly selecting units at arbitrary places on screen, but the user is also giving commands to these units, often through touch typing on a keyboard.
+Strategy games with dozens of units need hunt-and-peck because the player is quickly selecting units at arbitrary places on screen and giving commands to them.
 This is why console ports of FPS and RTS tend to be less satisfying: directional controls are poor for hunt-and-peck.
+Shoot-em-ups work OK on a touch screen as well, as moving the character already resembles moving a mouse pointer, and Android shmups like AirAttack HD essentially emulate a laptop computer's trackpad.

-Platformers, shoot-em-ups, and fighting games, on the other hand, are traditionally played with touch typing.
-A gamepad or joystick controls the motion of a character relative to its current position, and trigger buttons are bound to jumping or use of various tools.
+Platformers and fighting games, on the other hand, are traditionally played with touch typing.
+A gamepad or joystick controls the direction of a character's motion relative to its current position, and trigger buttons are bound to jumping or use of various tools.
 The controllers for Konami's dancing games have several pressure-sensitive areas corresponding to directions on the screen, and in all but the cheapest soft pads, these areas are raised or recessed to let the player feel the sensors' positions with the feet.

 Nintendo has designed many of its controllers to make touch typing easier.
 With few exceptions, no more than two buttons of the same shape are in a single group.
 The GameCube controller, for example, makes the B button smaller and the X and Y buttons kidney-shaped.
 The Control Pad itself has a cross-shaped edge and a slight concavity on the face.
 One exception is the Super Famicom controller, which has identical A, B, X, and Y buttons.
 Nintendo corrected this in the North American Super NES controller, which gives the X and Y buttons a bowl-shaped indentation to distinguish them from the convex A and B buttons.
 Other exceptions include the C buttons on the Nintendo 64 controller and the A, B, X, and Y buttons on the Nintendo DS and 3DS, but in these cases, the buttons are small enough and close enough together that the player can position the thumb by feeling three buttons at once.